saibie/furiosa_rngd_llm/README.md

 -   **Input**:
     -   `meta-llama/Llama-3.3-70B-Instruct` model from Hugging Face.
-    -   `banned_tokens.txt`: A comma-separated list of token IDs to ban.
+    -   `banned_tokens.txt`: A string representation of a Python list of token IDs to ban.
-    -   (Optional) `amplified_tokens.txt`: A comma-separated list of token IDs to amplify.
+    -   (Optional) `amplified_tokens.txt`: A string representation of a Python list of token IDs to amplify.
 -   **Output**: A quantized model saved in the `./quantized_not_CJ_llama_for_npu` directory.

 ### Step 2: Build the Final NPU Artifact